 Mentoring has gotten a bad wrap.
 When people hear the word mentor, they think book study, weekly meetings, old people, etc. The older generations may be thinking that sounds great, but to the Millennials, nothing could sound worse.
 They don’t want a regular meeting, more homework or a relationship with a time limit on it.
 Don’t tie them down, man!
-As a member of Generation Y, I’d have to agree with them on all points.
+I’d have to agree with them on all points.
 So let me set the record straight right now: we don’t have regular meeting times, we don’t go through a book study and I don’t do this through an organization.

 In Deuteronomy, Moses tells parents to impress the truths of God upon their children when they sit at home and when they walk along the road.
 I believe this natural sort of talking and learning can and should be applied to mentoring as well.
 Teenagers and college students don’t need (or want) another thing to do, but they love to connect.
 When we make our lives available to them we allow that chance to connect.
 And you aren’t there to preach; you are there to walk along the road with them.
 It will require a certain vulnerability, because it will mean sharing the mistakes you’ve made.
 When you are willing to be open and honest with them (to the level that is appropriate for the situation), you will gain their trust.
 You will be a person they can count on.